Information, Shops & Services in Vava'u(c) tongapocketguide.com

 What Services are Available in Vava’u?

 Vava’u is Tonga’s second-most populated island group.
 Although there are 50 islands in the group, all of its shops and services are centred around the town of Neiafu.
 If you’re staying outside of Neiafu, whether it’s still on ‘Utu Vava’u (the main island) or one of the outer islands, it’s recommended to stock up on what you need in Neiafu first.
-Check out the shops and services in Vava’u, so you know what to expect.
+Check out the guide to the information, shops and services in Vava’u below, so you can prepare some of that nitty gritty logistical stuff.

 Useful Services for Tourists